 Global view of gender-biased expressed genes in S. japonicum

-Based on the results generated from the use of a microarray with the most comprehensive and informative probe design to date, signal intensities from 4,303 and 6,224 sequences were up-regulated (FC>=2) in male and female adult worms, respectively, which enabled us to retrieve 2,459 (1,344 and 1,115 male and female-biased expressed genes, respectively) potential gender differentially expressed genes from NCBI database (S2 Table).
+Based on the results generated from the use of a microarray with the most comprehensive and informative probe design to date, signal intensities from 4,303 and 6,224 sequences were up-regulated (FC>=2) in male and female adult worms, respectively, which enabled us to retrieve 2,459 (1,344 and 1,115 male and female-biased expressed genes, respectively) potential gender differentially expressed genes from NCBI database (Supplementary S2 Table).
 These gene sets further underwent screening with stringent criteria (See Materials and Methods and Table 1).
 Since alternative splicing and bidirectional transcription are frequent events in the S. japonicum transcriptome [20,45], these criteria can significantly increase the accuracy but may sacrifice sensitivity of the screening procedure to some degree.
-The procedure finally led us to identify 685 and 430 mRNA transcripts, and 130 and 86 expressed sequence tags (ESTs), exhibiting gender biased expression in male and female worms, respectively (Table 1 and S3-6 Tables).
-[10,13,21,48]male- female-associated (S3 and S4 Tables), thus raise a chance to explore these novel gender-associated genes in S. japonicum.
+The procedure finally led us to identify 685 and 430 mRNA transcripts, and 130 and 86 expressed sequence tags (ESTs), exhibiting gender biased expression in male and female worms, respectively (Table 1 and Supplementary S3-6 Tables).
+Comparison with other reports [10,13,21,48] showed that only a relatively small number of RNA transcripts (~12%) were male- (85 transcripts) or female (51)-associated (Supplementary S3 and S4 Tables), thereby allowing us to further explore these novel gender-associated genes in S. japonicum.

 In general, the number of male-associated genes was higher than female-associated genes, yet more transcripts in female-associated genes exhibit a stronger biased (greater fold change) expression (Fig 1, Fig 2A and 2B).
 For example, 7% female-associated genes show a strong biased expression (fold change >100) compared with male worms, while none of male-associated genes presented a fold change >100.
-The percentage of genes showing a high fluorescence intensity (>10,000) in male- and female-biased expressed genes were 13.7%, and 17.5% respectively (Fig 2C), though this parameter may be affected by the GC composition of 60-mer probes.
-A similar result was obtained when analysing gender-biased EST sequences (S2 Fig), but with a low number of genes (about 1/5 compared to that of mRNA data).
-Furthermore, most of these EST sequences were annotated as either unknown or hypothetical protein (81 (62.30%) and 47 (54.65%) in adult male- and female-biased ESTs, respectively) (S5 and S6 Tables).
-This may reflect that they are short sequences from the 5’-untranslational regions (UTR) and 3’ UTR of mRNA transcripts [6].
-And more important, the comparison of mRNA and EST data highlights the power of our second generation S. japonicum DNA microarray in profiling gene expression, since the design of the first generation of S. japonicum chip was based on EST data.
-A subset of these genes overlaps with above-mentioned gender-biased mRNA transcripts (i.e., Aromatic-L-amino-acid decarboxylase, 22.6 kDa tegumental membrane-associated antigen, putative wnt inhibitor frzb2, semaphorin-5B, 16 kDa calcium-binding protein, ancient ubiquitous protein 1, myosin heavy chain, paramyosin, calponin-3 and Annexin A3 were listed in both male-biased mRNA and EST transcripts, while TES (Trematode Eggshell Synthesis) domain containing protein, UV excision repair protein RAD23, alanine aminotransferase 2 and DNA replication licensing factor mcm7-A were listed in both female-biased mRNA and EST transcripts).
+The percentage of genes showing a high fluorescence intensity (>10,000) in male- and female-biased expressed genes were 13.7%, and 17.5% respectively (Fig 2C), although this parameter may be affected by the GC composition of the 60-mer probes.
+A similar result was obtained when analysing the gender-biased EST sequences (Supplementary S2 Fig), but with a low number of genes (about 1/5 compared to the mRNA data).
+Furthermore, most of these EST sequences were annotated as either unknown or as hypothetical protein (81 (62.30%) and 47 (54.65%) in the adult male- and female-biased ESTs, respectively) (Supplementary S5 and S6 Tables).
+This may reflect the fact they are short sequences from the 5'-untranslational regions (UTR) and 3' UTR of mRNA transcripts [6].
+More importantly, a comparison of the mRNA and EST data highlights the power of our second generation S. japonicum DNA microarray in profiling gene expression, since the design of the first generation of S. japonicum chip was based on EST data only.
+A subset of these genes overlaps with the earlier described gender-biased mRNA transcripts; i.e., Aromatic-L-amino-acid decarboxylase, 22.6 kDa tegumental membrane-associated antigen, putative wnt inhibitor frzb2, semaphorin-5B, 16 kDa calcium-binding protein, ancient ubiquitous protein 1, myosin heavy chain, paramyosin, calponin-3 and Annexin A3, listed in both the male-biased mRNA and EST transcripts, whereas TES (Trematode Eggshell Synthesis) domain containing protein, UV excision repair protein RAD23, alanine aminotransferase 2 and DNA replication licensing factor mcm7-A were listed in both the female-biased mRNA and EST transcripts.
 We then focused on analysing the gender-biased mRNA data further.

 qPCR validation of DNA microarray data